Conditional Mutual information-based Contrastive Loss for Financial Time Series Forecasting: Contrastive-based Learning

 \subsection{System Model}

 \hanwei{Based on the CMI estimator, we propose a two-step framework for time series movement prediction as shown in Fig. \ref{fig:cmi}.
-We first train an encoder neural network which maps the input into low-dimensional latent codes.
+We first use an encoder neural network to map the input to the low-dimensional latent codes.
 We compute new labels using the obtained latent codes and their corresponding labels according to the contrastive sampling algorithm.
 A diagram of the contrastive sampling algorithm is shown in Fig. \ref{fig:procedure}.
-After the encoder is trained, we use the extracted representations to train a simple binary logistic regression classifier to predict the time series movement.}
+After the encoder is trained based on the contrastive loss, we use the extracted representations to train a simple binary logistic regression classifier to predict the time series movement.}